The know how of artisans in the past

 Many important clues about the fabrication technique of heritage objects can be found by simply identifying the materials used to produce the work.
-However the details of the way the elements are displayed on the surface or in depth allow them to go further and often make a decisive indication.
+However the details of the way the elements are displayed on the surface or in depth allow them to go further and often give a decisive indication.

 The PIXE method has been used to determine welding techniques in antique and medieval silverware.
 A second method (the elastic scattering of protons and more recently of alpha particles) has been applied to the study of golden objects in order to determine the composition of golden alloys and the thickness of the gilt.